CleverCloud/documentation/content/doc/addons/matomo.md

 Plugin files are removed everytime your instance reboots. **This means you have to reinstall them all again after every reboot.** This is temporary, and it is something we plan on improving as soon as we can.
 {{< /callout >}}

+### QueudTracking

+By default, the QueudTracking plugin is enabled on matomo instances, with a queue size of 25.
+This means that the plugin store 25 visits in a queue before they appear in matomo.
+This help to prevent the server from receiving too many request at once.
+You can change the size of the queue in the settings of your matomo, the parameter to modify is `Number of requests that are processed in one batch`.

 ## Security and updates

 The Matomo add-on is a fully managed application, you don't have to select a particular version.
 Still its receives updates for both features and security, that we will managed for you with continuously upgraded version over time.